 Why I Devoted My Life to Helping Those with Eating and Weight Issues

 At age 12, I was told I was too fat and, no surprise, went on my first diet - the Alpine skiers diet.
-I lost a chunk of weight (as many "virgin dieters" do) and of course, gained it all back.
-So I went on another diet.
-(Oh, and, like many of you, hindsight and a few pictures reveals I was not fat to begin with.)
+I lost a chunk of weight and of course, gained it all back.
+So I did it again.
+When I got the same results I began to try different lower calorie healthy eating plans.

 By age 14, my life was completely entrenched around food and the scale.
 I read every book about dieting and nutrition.
 I went on the Atkins diet (the first time it was released it didn't work any better than it does now).
 When I was 16, my mother took me to meet with a Registered Dietitian.
 I left that meeting with new levels of hopelessness.
 She simply did not 'get it.'

 But that did not dissuade me from the goals I set when I was 12--to be thin, or the goal I set at 14--to be a dietitian.
 After all, if I had enough knowledge, I would be able to get thin.

 On the contrary, my struggles got worse.
 Why, with all the knowledge I gained, was I not able to lose weight?
 Why, with all the dieting, did I keep gaining weight?